itesh-kumar/Study-Notion-master/README.md

-#📘 Study Notion
+## Study Notion

-Study Notion is an Ed-Tech (Education Technology) web application built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
-It is designed as a learning project and serves as a sample full-stack application for educational and personal use.
+Study Notion is an ED Tech (Education Technology) web application developed using the MERN stack.

 📝 Note